FlipsideCrypto/fsc-evm/doc_descriptions/nft/nft.md

 {% docs evm_nft_origin_to %}

 The to address of this transaction.
 In most cases, this is the exchange contract.
-However, for some more complex NFT events, such as aggregate buys with tools such as Gem and Genie, this may not be the exchange address.
+However, for some more complex NFT events, such as aggregate buys with tools, this may not be the exchange address.

 {% enddocs %}